PeresViz/open-cosmos-backend-challenge/README.md

 1. **Enhance RBAC Implementation**: Consider changing the Role-Based Access Control (RBAC) implementation to a more secure and robust approach.
 In an ideal scenario, the `api_key` should be provided to the client upon login and then passed in subsequent requests through the header.
 It was assumed that the service of this repository would be integrated into a larger application where the login endpoint is implemented, allowing it to return an `api_key` for the user.
 Future improvements to the RBAC should take this into consideration to enhance security and access control mechanisms.

 2. **Flexible Data Storage Configuration**: Explore the possibility of reading the data storage system configuration from environment variables.
 This would allow for the flexibility to use different data storage solutions depending on the environment in which this service is deployed.
-By decoupling the data storage configuration from the codebase, the service can seamlessly adapt to various deployment environments without requiring code modifications.
+By decoupling the data storage configuration from the codebase, the service can easily adapt to various deployment environments without requiring code modifications.